Motivation.

 Update KV cache manager to differentiate node specific KV cache (local + dedicated external storage) vs shared KV cache (external storage shared across distributed nodes) to avoid two-hop transfers among prefill node, decode node, and the shared external storage node.
 The optimization helps avoiding two-hop in the current uni-directional KV transfer architecture as well.
 This optimization may be deferred to subsequent implementation phases.

-The following diagram highlights (in RED) the changes required for scheduler and KV connectors components and the call sequence for the optimized flow.
+The following diagrams highlight the changes required for scheduler and KV connectors components and the call sequence for the optimized flow and the Proxy caching flow.

 Implementation Details